Permeable Kerb & Channel System

 The mix requires no cement and has been tested for leachates and micro-plastics, ensuring there is no negative impact on water flowing through the system.
 The kerb acts as a filtration system, reducing the volume of harmful particles entering our waterways via runoff.

-To learn more about this innovative technology and the benefits it can provide, please get in touch with us at sales@porouslane.com.au.
+To learn more about this innovative technology and the benefits it can provide or to arrange a site visit, please get in touch with us at sales@porouslane.com.au.

 Permeable Kerb & Channel System